Hadi-Tavana/Multisite-AD-Lab/README.md

 ![splunkConfig1](images/sec/splunkConfig1.png)

-this shows that splunk is installed successfully
+This shows that splunk is installed successfully

-now hit to the follwing directory and run the follwing commands which will run splunk:
+Now hit to the follwing directory and run the follwing commands which will run splunk:

 <pre lang="Markdown">bash
 cd /bin/splunk
   sudo ./splunk start
 </pre>

-go through the liesanse aggrement and you will be asked to a username and password.
+Go through the license agreement and you will be asked to a username and password.

-now we want to enable splunk on boot so every time the vm boots up splunk will be running:
+Now we want to enable splunk on boot so every time the vm boots up splunk will be running:

 <pre lang="Markdonw">bash
   cd bin